Discovered app filters and queries

 Creating and managing custom app tags

 You can create a custom app tag.
 These tags can then be used as filters for deeper diving into specific types of apps that you want to investigate.
-For example, custom watch list, assignment to a specific business unit, or custom approvals, such as “approved by legal”.
+For example, custom watch list, assignment to a specific business unit, or custom approvals, such as "approved by legal".
+App tags can be also used in app discovery policies in filters or by applying tags to apps as part of the policy governance actions.

 To create a custom app tag: